backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 - Less cost savings as compared to normal reserved.

 >[!caution] Convertible unused instances **cannot be sold** in the Reserved instance marketplace.

+### Scheduled Reserved
+- Scheduled Reserved Instances (Scheduled Instances) enable you to **purchase capacity reservations that recur on a daily, weekly, or monthly** basis, with a specified start time and duration, for a **one year term**.
+- You reserve the capacity in advance, so that you know it is available when
+- Scheduled Instances are a good choice for workloads that *do not run continuously but do run on a regular schedule*.
+For example, you can use Scheduled Instances for an application that runs during business *hours or for batch processing that runs at the end of the week*.

+> [!note]- The main difference between standard and scheduled reserved is that **standard reserved** reserves the instance for **continuous** use.

 ## Spot
 - Highest discount **90%** as compared to on demand.